PFTL/pftl_pelican/content/blog/19_hashable_objects.rst.md

 ---
-author:
+author: Aquiles Carattino
-- Aquiles Carattino
+slug: what-are-hashable-objects
 date: '2018-08-27'
 description: |
     Hashable objects are at the root of Python dictionaries, understand how they work.
-header: '{attach}yeo-khee-793533-unsplash.jpg'
+image: '/images/yeo-khee-793533-unsplash_linkedin.width-800.jpg'
 subtitle: |
     Hashable objects are at the root of Python dictionaries, understand how they work.
-tags: 'Hashable, Objects, Dictionaries, Hash'
+tags: [Hashable, Objects, Dictionaries, Hash]
 title: What are Hashable Objects
 ---